|Club||Jeff Fuller||18U White (Full Season) CPYHA||Clifton Park||NY|

 Sole female member of her CPYHA U14, and U18 teams since 2016 season.
 Member of TVHL Championship team 2016-2017 and 2017-2018 seasons.
 Participated part-time at U14 Girls Dynamo level 2017-2018 and participated in USA Hockey Girls NYS Playoffs.

-4th child of 5, older brother D1 club roller hockey champion 2015 Drexel, brother Jonathan signed D2 men's volleyball scholarship recipient, father Jeff D1 scholarship baseball pitcher, mother Kathy was D1 selected basketball center, Caroline is a three sport athlete.
-Varsity letter earned in tennis as Freshman and Sophomore and Section 2 Scholar Athlete Award Fall 2017 and Fall 2018 Tennis.
+4th child of 5, older brother D1 club roller hockey champion 2015 Drexel, brother Jonathan Erskine College D2 volleyball and academic scholarship recipient 2nd in Conference Carolina's Blocks per Set, father Jeff D1 scholarship baseball pitcher, mother Kathy was D1 selected basketball center, Caroline is a three sport athlete.

 2018 Participant in USA hockey NYS girls Tier 1 tournament.